 Air emissions from animal housing systems are of increasing interest due to the magnitude of the emissions and their adverse health and environmental effects on local communities^[1-3].
 In evaluation of environmental and health impacts of air emissions of a given source, knowledge about the emission generation, fate and transport is required.
 While quantifying and modeling generations of air emissions from animal feeding operations (AFOs) have been the subjects of numerous research projects for decades^[3], limited studies have been conducted on estimating and modeling the fate and transport of air emissions from AFO facilities^[4-9].
 In the studies of fate and transport of the AFO air emissions, Gaussian based dispersion models have been commonly used to predict downwind pollutant concentrations through forward modeling approach, or to derive emission rates and emission factors through inverse dispersion modeling approach.
-In these dispersion modeling processes, field measurements of downwind pollutant concentrations were usually taken conjunction with ambient meteorological conditions for validation of forward modeling results when the emission rate was known, or for inverse modeling calculations of the emission rates when the emission rate was unknown.
+In these dispersion modeling processes, field measurements of downwind pollutant concentrations were usually taken in conjunction with ambient meteorological conditions for validation of forward modeling results when the emission

-Received date: 2012-04-13 Accepted date: 2012-09-21 Biographies: Heather W Jones, Email: joneshw@email. meredith.edu.
-Behdad Y Boroujeni, Email: byazdan@ncsu. edu.
+Received date: 2012-04-13 Accepted date: 2012-09-21

+Biographies: Heather W Jones, undergraduate research assistant, Department of Mathematics, Meredith College, Raleigh, NC 27607 & Department of Civil, Constuction and Enviromental Engineering, North Carolina State University, Raleigh, NC27695.
+Email: joneshw@email.meredith.edu.
+Behdad Yazdani Boroujeni, Department of Civil, Constuction and Enviromental Engineering, North Carolina State University, Raleigh, NC27695.
+Email: byazdan@ncsu.edu.

-Corresponding author: Lingjuan Wang-Li, Associate Professor, Department of Biological and Agricultural Engineering, North Carolina State University.
+^{}Corresponding author: Lingjuan Wang-Li, Associate Professor, Department of Biological and Agricultural Engineering, North Carolina State University.
 186 Weaver Labs, Campus Box 7625, NCSU, Raleigh, NC 27695-7625.
-Phone: (919) 515-6762; Fax: (919) 515-7760; Email: Lwang5@ncsu.edu; ling_wang@ncsu.edu.
+Tel: (919) 515-6762; Fax: (919) 515-7760; Email: Lwang5@ncsu.edu; ling_wang@ncsu.edu.